AyushPoojariUCD/ai-browser-agent/README.md

 # AI Browser Agent

-A privacy-preserving AI assistant that automates tasks like ticket booking, form filling, and web scraping directly in your local browser using LLMs, Selenium and Electron.
+A privacy-preserving AI assistant that automates tasks like ticket booking, form filling, and web scraping directly in your local browser using LLMs, Browser-Use and Electron.

 ## Overview

 The AI Browser Agent is a locally run desktop application designed to help users automate complex web-based tasks through natural language commands.
 Unlike cloud-based assistants, it executes all actions directly on the user's device, ensuring that sensitive information such as passwords, personal data, and browsing activity never leave the local environment.

-By integrating large language models (LLMs) with browser automation frameworks like Selenium, the agent can understand user intents, analyze the content of multiple open browser tabs, and perform multi-step tasks autonomously.
+By integrating large language models (LLMs) with browser automation frameworks like Browser-use, the agent can understand user intents, analyze the content of multiple open browser tabs, and perform multi-step tasks autonomously.
 The use of Microsoft’s Semantic Kernel adds an extra layer of controlled, secure execution for each automation steps.

 ## Features